Pranjal7852/StarWars/README.md

 # StarWars Website
 Link for the website is [here](https://pranjal7852.github.io/StarWars/src/)

-This wasn an fun to do Project to showcase my Front-End Skills.
+This was an fun to do Project to showcase my Front-End Skills.

 # Codepen Used